nnaumenko/metaf/bin/docs/_sources/reference.rst.txt

 	Stores a temperature value.
 Temperature value may be not reported (i.e. no value).

+	Depending on the reported type, a temperature value may be precise (i.e. in tenth of degrees Celsius) or non-precise (i.e. rounded to integer value in degrees Celsius).

-	If the temperature value is rounded to zero, an additional information can be acquired whether the value represents a freezing or non-freezing temperature (i.e. slightly above or slightly below zero).
+	If the non-precise temperature value is rounded to zero, an additional information can be acquired whether the value represents a freezing or non-freezing temperature (i.e. slightly above or slightly below zero).

 	.. index:: single: Temperature; Measurement units